-3 How to operate the cut length counter Type Veeder Root C346
+3 How to operate the batch counter Type Veeder Root C346

-- 3.1 The display has a 6 digit LED display.
+- 3.1 The display has a 6-digit LED display.
 The resolution of the counter represents one pulse per mm of product travel.

-- 3.2 To set the counter cut length pre-set.
+On machines fitted with the batch counter option, the batch pre-set is stored in PR1 and the length pre-set is stored in PR2. - 3.2 To set the counter batch pre-set.

-- 3.3 Front panel.
+3.3 Front panel.